open-policy-agent/opa/docs/book/ssh-and-sudo-authorization.md

 ### 5. Elevate a user's rights through policy.

-Suppose you have a ticketing system for elevation, where you generate tickets for users that need elevated rights, send the ticket to ther user, and expire those tickets when their rights should be removed.
+Suppose you have a ticketing system for elevation, where you generate tickets for users that need elevated rights, send the ticket to the user, and expire those tickets when their rights should be removed.

 Let's mock the current state of this simple ticketing system's API with some data.